FrenchTechLead/ftl-astro/src/pages/posts/tech/20220717-my-route53-domain-is-not-resolved.md

 ```

 The two interesting things about the output of the `whois` command are the `ns-list` and `status` fields.
-In my case it showes that the domain name is registered and is active and also that the nameservers that are being used are the AWS nameservers.
+In my case it shows that the domain name is registered and is active and also that the nameservers that are being used are the AWS nameservers.
 ```bash
 nserver:     ns-857.awsdns-11.net
 nserver:     ns-1196.awsdns-22.org